sanjith200722/caluclator/README.md

 ---

 # Features
-+ 1.Addition of multiple numbers
++ Addition of multiple numbers
-+ 2.Subtraction of multiple numbers
++ Subtraction of multiple numbers
-+ 3.Multiplication
++ Multiplication
-+ 4.Division
++ Division
-+ 5.Percentage caluclation
++ Percentage caluclation

 ---

 # How to use
-+ 1.Open the caluclator in your browser.
++ Open the caluclator in your browser.
-+ 2.Enter number using the buttons.
++ Enter number using the buttons.
-+  3.Choose the operation(+,-,*,/,%,sqrt).
++ Choose the operation(+,-,*,/,%,sqrt).
-+  4.Press "=" to see the result (No need to %,sqrt this operations)
++ Press "=" to see the result (No need to %,sqrt this operations)
-+  5.Use the "x" button to backspace.
++ Use the "x" button to backspace.
-+  6.Use the "c" button to clear the screen.
++ Use the "c" button to clear the screen.

 ---

 # Technologies used
-+ 1.HTML       -> Structure
++ HTML       -> Structure
-+ 2.CSS        -> Styling
++ CSS        -> Styling
-+ 3.JavaScript -> Fuctionality
++ JavaScript -> Fuctionality

 ---